Federal Judge Rejects Proposed Uber Settlement with Drivers

 San Francisco-based U.S. District Judge Edward Chen ruled that the settlement, proposed in April, is not fair, accurate, or reasonable for drivers.
 The settlement was intended to preclude a court case from developing out of two class-action suits in California and Massachusetts.
 Now the parties must come together again to determine the next steps before returning to court on September 15.

-The case is defining for companies whose business model treats workers as contractors rather than as employees.
+The case is defining for companies with business models that treat workers as contractors rather than as employees.
 The suits contend that Uber should treat its drivers as employees instead of freelancers and provide benefits and protections such as reimbursement for expenses and gas.
 Former drivers were also frustrated that they received little warning or explanation before being terminated.

 Under the terms of the settlement, Uber was to revise some of these business practices and pay drivers $84 million, adding an additional $16 million if the company were to become public.
 It would have had to explain to drivers why they were terminated and, in most cases, warn them before removing them from the service.
 In addition, drivers would be allowed to put up signs in their vehicles requesting tips, a stipulation that Judge Chen felt would not do enough to get them paid more.